lukaspirkl/lukaspirkl.github.io/_projects/infestation.md

 ---
 layout: project
 title: Infestation
-description: Lead your squad from one corner of the space station to the opposite one.
-On their way to their safety, you have to unlock doors leading to the next room by matching the door's signal - its frequency, amplitude, and offset.
-Alien organisms will attack you in each room - if you unlock the door before the fight finishes, your squad can escape earlier.
+description: Lead your squad through the space station.
+On their way to their safety, you have to unlock doors by matching the door's signal - its frequency, amplitude, and offset.
+Alien organisms will attack you in each room.
 image: assets/images/infestation-title.png
+tags:
+  - JavaScript
+accolades: Won [honorable mention price](https://gynvael.coldwind.pl/?lang=en&id=703) in the game jam.
 date: 2019-01-29
 ---